Azure/Microsoft-Defender-for-Cloud/Simulations/README.md

 # Azure Security Center Simulation Playbook

-There are many ways to simulate an alert in Azure Security Center.
-Below you have some scenarios for alert simulation based on different threat detections capabilities available in Azure Security Center.
+There are many ways to simulate an alert in Azure Security Center and if you just want a simple validation to get an alert, use the procedures described in [this article](https://docs.microsoft.com/en-us/azure/security-center/security-center-alert-validation).
+For a more scenario-based approach, you have the resources below that you can use to validate different threat detections capabilities available in Azure Security Center.

 ## Alert Simulation for Windows (Azure and Non-Azure VMs)